phylib/FortniteVideoAnalysis/Toolchain/DataVisualization/HeatmapGeneration/README.md

 ## Heatmap Generation Script

-This script generates the heatmaps based on trace-files and the meta-file generated form "get_player_group_size.py".
+This script generates the heatmaps based on trace-files and the meta-file.
 It generates up to 4 heatmaps depending on which parameters are given.
 The "all" and "kills" map are always generated, the start-heatmap and end-heatmap map are only generated if no start-time and no end-time are given.
 Start-heatmap uses the first seconds of the tracings where the player landed.
 End-heatmap the last seconds.
 The kills-heatmap marks the places from which the player has killed another player from.
 (The Kills marked are also constrained by the min & max distance parameter.
 In order to receive an kills-heatmap with all the kills you have to set '-n 0' (min) and not set a 'x-'(max) as shown in an example below.)

 To use it, you need 'python3' and a number of python packages, such as  “heatmappy.py”.
 Python will tell you which packages are messing, install them with pip3.

+Changes to the original meta-file are adding 2 columns "playtime" and "tracename" after the "kills" column.
+* playtime: Endtime - starttime ; for easier filtering
+* tracename: "text to column" Function on the "video" column (spliting by "/" and ".") and using concat to recreate the tracefile name; Example: '=CONCAT("round-",<text to column cut>,"_",<roundId>,".csv"')

 Use the script: